 More practically, a new acquaintance/friend of mine who runs this tax website wrote a great post on how to optimize your Joomla website.
 Nice work Mike!
 Great discussion in the comments too.
 Thumb his post up, you SEOmoz members!

 Here’s something cool on how to use WordPress for running a magazine site.
-Just shows the flexibility of the CMS, imho.
+It just shows the flexibility of the CMS, imho.

 A buddy of mine whose search marketing skills I have the greatest respect for, whose online nickname some of you might recognize as Handsome Rob, posted this under-appreciated list of 11 blackhats worth paying attention to.
 I’ve already learned stuff from them and added feeds to my reader, so if you want to keep your skills on point, check that out.